sportsclimbs/docs/content/coding/_index.md

 ```

 With a list of markers only the last one will display it's name.
 In the above example the marker will display *Trefor*.
 The other markers need to be clicked on first.

+### Getting the coordinates

+You can get coordinates from [Open Street Map](https://openstreetmap.org/).
+Find the point you want on the map and click with the right mouse button.
+From the flyout menu click *show address*.
+The coordinates appear in the left hand margin.

+You can also convert [Ordinance Survey](https://osmaps.ordnancesurvey.co.uk/) map coordinates into latitude and longitude coordinates using an [online conversion tool](http://www.nearby.org.uk/coord.cgi).